Will Air Purifier Benefits Your Skin? Can It Protect You From Eczema?

 Air Purifier Reduce Rashness, Heals Acne, And Slow Down Aging

-With fewer indoor pollutants from triggering a skin irritation, your skin will not flare up, and there is no redness or itchiness.
+With fewer indoor pollutants from triggering a skin irritation, your skin will not flare up, and there will be no redness or itchiness.
 Without the rashes, you will not have the urge to scratch your skin, thereby less contact with hand bacteria.
 Breakouts and pimples will recover faster because fewer bacteria are infiltrating.
-Skincare products such as moisturizers lotion will achieve a better result on application.
+Skincare products such as moisturizer lotion will achieve a better result on application.

 Like overexposure to ultraviolet light, particulates can break down collagen and elastin (elastic protein) in the tissues.
-Your skin will become saggy and droopy without the supportive tissue as muscle weakens.
+As the muscle weakens, your skin will become saggy and droopy without the supportive tissue.
 An air cleaner will trap and prevent the particulates from damaging your skin.
-This extent, the aging process timeline, and your skin will retain its soft, youthful look.
+The aging process timeline and your skin will retain its soft, youthful look to this extent.